 Summing up

-Answer: Probably more than you originally thought!
-American Express cards can be used for a large chunk of your expenditure on groceries, regular bills, travel, entertainment and clothes.
+So, just how widely are American Express cards accepted in Australia?
+Probably more than you initially thought!
+Amex cards can be used for a large chunk of your expenditure on groceries, regular bills, travel, entertainment, clothes and more.

 Given the wide range of merchants that accept Amex as a payment method, you shouldn’t have too much trouble meeting minimum spend requirements and/or maximising your ongoing points-earning potential.